cuky23/puppet-module-cdgo/README.md

 # puppet-module-cdgo
 a module for puppet to install gocd

-This module is based on the gitlab project for go_ci,  full credit to https://github.com/michaeltchapman/puppet-gocd for inspiring this update.
+This module is based on the gitlab project for puppet goci,  full credit to https://github.com/michaeltchapman/puppet-gocd for inspiring this update.

 I have put more abstraction around getting versions of software out to heira and this version is just dropped into modules.
+I will on all the tests stuff one day.  feel free to use the code examples, feedback welcome.

 ```
-class {"gocd":}
+class {"gocd":} or include gocd
 ```
 This version is simply called gocd, Heira usage style has been changed, put this into something like local.yaml Example